-Fitting some yoga into your daily routine can help lower stress, improve posture, help you sleep better, get you feeling more flexible and generally make you feel a little less moody.
+Fitting some yoga into your daily routine can help lower stress, improve posture, help you sleep better, get you that bit more flexible and generally make you feel a little less moody.

-The great thing about yoga is that you don't need a lot of equipment to do it.
-Find some free space in your home or outdoors (if you're feeling brave), grab a mat and be prepared to stretch your body and work on your breathing.
+The other great thing about yoga is that you don't need a lot of equipment to do it.
+Find some free space in your home or outdoors (if you're feeling brave), grab a mat and be prepared to stretch your body a lot and work on your breathing.

 Essential reading: The best fitness trackers

 So what's on offer?
-We take a look at the current crop of yoga friendly wearables available now and see what's coming in the future.
+Below, we take a look at the current crop of yoga friendly wearables available now and see what's coming in the future.
 It's never been easier to find your inner peace.

 SmartMat Yoga Mat

-Okay, so it's not technically a wearable but this intelligent yoga mat could save you having to pay for yoga classes.
-Once you've calibrated the mat to learn your body shape and size, it's able to focus on correcting alignment, balance and achieving that perfect pose.
+Okay, so it's not technically a wearable, but this intelligent yoga mat could save you having to pay for yoga classes.
+Once you've calibrated the mat to learn your body shape and size, it's able to focus on correcting alignment, balance and helping you achieve that perfect pose.

 Compatible with iOS and Android devices to store and monitor progress on the companion app, it has dedicated modes for when you're having a private session at home or when you need to move to class mode.
 It promises six hours of battery life and, crucially, rolls up just like a regular yoga mat.